SpectraLogic/ds3_c_sdk/README.md

 For Unix/Linux we distribute the SDK as source code.
 The release tarballs contain a simple build script that should work on most Unix/Linux systems.
-The build system is currently autotools.
+The build system is currently CMake.

-To install cmake on Ubuntu use apt-get and install the following:
+To install CMake on Ubuntu use apt-get and install the following:

     $ sudo apt-get install cmake

-To install cmake on CentOS use yum and install the following:
+To install CMake on CentOS use yum and install the following:
     $ sudo yum install cmake

 The SDK depends upon several open source libraries, so you'll need to ensure